 You’ll need to apply for these benefits as soon as possible after becoming totally disabled.
 We’ll decide if you qualify, and we’ll notify you of the decision.

-To apply, fill out and sign VA Form 29-357 (Claim for Disability Insurance).
+To apply, fill out and sign a Claim for Disability Insurance (VA Form 29-357).
 Mail it to the address listed on the form.
 Download VA Form 29-357.

 Where can I find more information?

 Can my spouse or I get life insurance benefits early if either of us becomes terminally ill?

 You or your spouse may be able to get benefits early if:

 - You have SGLI, Family SGLI, or VGLI life insurance, and

 - You or a covered spouse has a written statement from a doctor saying you have (or your spouse has) 9 months or less to live